arkadiuszmakarenko/AmigaMouse/README.md

-# Amiga scroll wheel mouse driver
+# Amiga scroll wheel mouse driver using Cocolino protocol (e.g. [TankMouse](http://tank-mouse.com))

-For Arduino based PS/2 Amiga mouse driver please refer to the original repository: https://github.com/paulroberthill/AmigaPS2Mouse

-Altough majority of functionality is taken over from the original design, it does not support PS/2 Arduino based controller, but MSP430 based mouse controller that uses AVAGO sensor.
-For microcontroller please refer to the external repository: https://github.com/sq7bti/AVAGO/
+This branch implements (subset of) Cocolino protocol.
+TankMouse make use of scroll signals up and down, although driver takes care of other events (WiP).

 NOTES
 =====